sejinniemma/coordinatePerformence/README.md

 - this project is for understanding layout,paint,composition process.

-### What I changed
+### What I changed 💥
-1. using translate instead of top,left for better performence so that we can prevent layout occure.
+1. Using 'translate' instead of 'top,left' for better performence so that we can prevent layout occure.
-2. sometimes  there could be a problem to get image.getBoundingClientRect() first before getting image.
+2. Sometimes  there could be a problem to get 'image.getBoundingClientRect()' first before getting image.
 <br> we can prevent this problem by using 'load' instead of 'defer' or 'DOMContentLoaded'.